-Medical care must be deemed medically necessary in order to be covered by Traditional Medicare.
-It is important to understand that Traditional Medicare does not cover everything and it does not pay the total cost for many services or supplies that are covered.
+Medical care must be deemed medically necessary in order to be covered by traditional Medicare.
+It is important to understand that traditional Medicare does not cover everything, and it does not pay the total cost for many covered services or supplies.
 The amount of your coverage is also dependent on whether you have coverage under Medicare Part A, Medicare Part B, or both.
 Talk to your doctor to be sure you are getting the services and supplies that best meet your health care needs.

-Medicare Part A (Hospital Insurance) helps cover your inpatient care in hospital stays, care in a skilled nursing facility, hospice care and some home health care.
+Medicare Part A (hospital insurance) helps cover inpatient care during hospital stays, care in a skilled nursing facility, hospice care, and some home health care.

-A Medicare Supplement policy (also called Medigap), is sold by private companies and can help pay some of the health care costs that Traditional Medicare doesn’t cover, like copayments, coinsurance, and deductibles.
-Some Medigap policies also offer coverage for services that Traditional Medicare doesn’t cover.
+A Medicare supplement policy (also called Medigap) is sold by private companies and can help pay some of the health care costs that traditional Medicare doesn’t cover, like copayments, coinsurance, and deductibles.
+Some Medigap policies also offer coverage for services that traditional Medicare doesn’t cover.
 A Medigap policy is different from a Medicare Advantage Plan (see below).
-UT Physicians accepts all Medigap policies that do not restrict you to use a certain provider network.
+UT Physicians accepts all Medigap policies that do not restrict you from using a certain provider network.

 Check the Texas Department of Insurance website for a list of companies that sell Medigap plans.

-This type of plan replaces Traditional Medicare.
-If you belong to a Medicare Advantage (also called Medicare Part C or Medicare Replacement) plan, it must cover at least the same benefits covered under Medicare Part A, Part B and a Medigap policy.
-However, your costs may be different and you may have extra benefits, such as coverage for prescription drugs or extra days in the hospital.
+This type of plan replaces traditional Medicare.
+If you belong to a Medicare Advantage plan (also called Medicare Part C or Medicare Replacement), it must cover at least the same benefits covered under Medicare Part A, Part B, and a Medigap policy.
+However, your costs may be different, and you may have extra benefits, such as coverage for prescription drugs or extra days in the hospital.
 You should contact your Medicare Advantage plan administrator for specific coverage information for the plan in which you are enrolled.
 If you have a Medicare Advantage plan, you do not need a Medigap policy.
 UT Physicians accepts the following Medicare Advantage plans: